Grants to Facilitate Teaching & Pedagogy

 Grants to Facilitate Faculty Collaboration

 The new major of Bioethics will delve into both ethical theory and major ethical issues in medical practice and research.
 Students will broaden their understanding of the practice of medicine in society, along with how health and healthcare are experienced differently across varying identities.
-The courses required of students will be spread across disciplines other than science and ethics and will be offered through the School of Health Sciences and the School of Liberal Arts.
+The courses required of students will be spread across disciplines other than science and ethics and will be offered through the School of Nursing and Health Sciences and the School of Liberal Arts.

 Breaking Down Biases with Toys: An Interdisciplinary project that Engages Students Across Disciplines